launchcodedev/app-config/docs/guide/node/README.md

 ## Accessing Config

 Your application can treat the config export as an object anywhere that it needs to.
-As long as it does not read properties from that object before `loadConfig` has finished (watch our for race conditions!), it's safe to "just use the export" (note that `config` is also the default export).
+As long as it does not read properties from that object before `loadConfig` has finished, it's safe to "just use the export".
+Reading configuration before then should trigger errors.

 ## TypeScript Type Usage